LovelaceC/Kweb/README.md

 I literally started working on this today (Jul 19 01:57:48 2021) and it barely has stuff, I am really looking forward to make this grow and more usable.

-- Page meta (name, author, description, language, etcetera - could be done through a META element?)
-- Classes and IDs for elements
-- Support for styles (CSS)
 - More elements.
 So far it only supports labels
 - Documentation
 - Abstractions for certain useful functionalities, such as filesystem